-Courtesy of Repair Pricer – the automated home inspection checklist tool.
+Courtesy of Repair Pricer – the automated home inspection checklist app.
 Our service makes it easy way to turn any home inspection report into a highly accurate repair estimate.
 Click HERE for more info. r estimate in 24 hours or less.

 What to look for at a home inspection?

-Use our handy home inspection checklist to make sure that you know what to look for in a home inspection report, and are carefully examining ALL the important parts of a home before you purchase it.
+Use our handy printable home inspection checklist to make sure that you know what to look for in a home inspection report, and are carefully examining ALL the important parts of a home before you purchase it.
 Check off those items that are in good or working condition and make notes and take pictures of any that are not.
 The major issues that we recommend homeowners look for at the ones that could cause the most potential damage if not remedied now.

 What to look for when doing a home inspection